hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 #BSUB -J rnaseq_mov10_qc         # Job name
 #BSUB -o %J.out       # File to which standard out will be written
 #BSUB -e %J.err       # File to which standard err will be written

-# Change directories into the folder with the untrimmed fastq files
-cd ~/unix_workshop/rnaseq_project/data/untrimmed_fastq

-# Loading modules for tools
-module load seq/Trimmomatic/0.33
-module load seq/fastqc/0.11.3

-# Run Trimmomatic
-for infile in *.fq
-do

-  # Create names for the output trimmed files
-  outfile=$infile.qualtrim25.minlen35.fq

-  # Run Trimmomatic command
-  java -jar /opt/Trimmomatic-0.33/trimmomatic-0.33.jar SE \
-  -threads 4 \
-  -phred33 \
-  $infile ../trimmed_fastq/$outfile \
-  ILLUMINACLIP:/opt/Trimmomatic-0.33/adapters/TruSeq3-SE.fa:2:30:10 \
-  TRAILING:25 \
-  MINLEN:35

-done

-# Run FastQC on all trimmed files
-fastqc -t 6 ../trimmed_fastq/*.fq
 ```

 `$ bsub < trimmomatic_mov10.lsf`

 It is good practice to load the modules we plan to use at the beginning of the script.
 Therefore, if we run this script in the future, we don't have to worry about whether we have loaded all of the necessary modules prior to executing the script.

 Do you remember how the variable name in the first line of a 'for loop' specifies a variable that is assigned the value of each item in the list in turn?
 We can call it whatever we like.
 This time it is called `infile`.
-Note that the fifth line of this 'for loop' is creating a second variable called `outfile`.
-We assign it the value of `$infile` with `'.qualtrim25.minlen35.fq'` appended to it. **There are no spaces before or after the '='.**
+Note that the fifth and sixth line of this 'for loop' creates the variables called `base` and `outfile`.
+We assign `base` the value of `$infile` with the `.subset.fq`, and we assign `outfile` the value of `base` with `'.qualtrim25.minlen35.fq'` appended to it. **There are no spaces before or after the '='.**

 After we have created the trimmed fastq files, we wanted to make sure that the quality of our reads look good, so we ran a *FASTQC* on our `$outfile`, which is located in the ../trimmed_fastq directory.